MicrosoftDocs/powerquery-docs/powerquery-docs/HandlingAuthentication.md

 ### Functions with a Uri parameter

 Because data sources with a Uri based identifier are so common, there's special handling in the Power Query UI when dealing with Uri based data source paths.
-When a Uri-based data source is encountered, the credential dialog provides a drop down allowing the user to select the base path, rather than the full path (and all paths in between).
+When a Uri-based data source is encountered, the credential dialog provides a drop-down allowing the user to select the base path, rather than the full path (and all paths in between).

 ![DataSourceUrl](images/credentialPromptWithUrl.png)

-As `Uri.Type` is an _ascribed type_ rather than a _primitive type_ in the M language, you'll need to use the [Value.ReplaceType](/powerquery-m/value-replacetype) function to indicate that your text parameter should be treated as an Uri.
+As `Uri.Type` is an _ascribed type_ rather than a _primitive type_ in the M language, you'll need to use the [Value.ReplaceType](/powerquery-m/value-replacetype) function to indicate that your text parameter should be treated as a Uri.

 ```powerquery
 shared GithubSample.Contents = Value.ReplaceType(Github.Contents, type function (url as Uri.Type) as any);